Rodney Parker-Yarnal, M.D.

 The desire to be an agent of positive change for people on the autism spectrum and their families motivated his decision to become a physician and psychiatrist, and he is proud to offer Autism Psychiatry as the culmination of this effort.
 He finds particular reward in the give and take that leads to understanding of each other and ourselves, guides treatment, and results in growth with the goal of contentedness.

 After earning his undergraduate degree and while working on his medical school requirements, he worked in direct care positions for autistic children in dormitory and classroom settings.
 Then, prior to medical school, he volunteered at a shelter for homeless women and children while employed as social worker.
 Over the next several years, he completed medical school, psychiatry residency, and child and adolescent psychiatry fellowship.
-He worked as an attending physician at an inpatient psychiatric facility prior to recently moving to Miami.
+He worked as an attending physician at an inpatient psychiatric facility prior to moving to Miami in 2014.

 His hobbies include playing acoustic guitar and mandolin, writing poetry, flying radio controlled model helicopters, and keeping up with Apple product rumors.
 He enjoys hiking and nature, and finds a particular kind of peace near the ocean.